richardupright/TF-cronos/README.md

 		*use git tortoise for windows to use a graphic interface*
 	* Now that you’ve configured your workspace, select Queue plan from the top right, enter a reason, and then press Queue plan.
 2. using terraform for two environnements
-Before going further, make sure you have admin access to 2 Okta environments.
+\n Before going further, make sure you have admin access to 2 Okta environments.
-You will use ony git rep with different branches corresponding to the okta tenants.
+\n You will use ony git rep with different branches corresponding to the okta tenants.
 For easy configuration, master will be connected to the workspace TF-cronos-prod, and the branch 'dev' to the workspace TF-cronos-dev
 	* create a branch (dev) on the github repo